stegr81/Python-and-Dev-for-Analysis/docs/index.md

 It's aimed at the absolute novice, no prior experience is necessary - we start at zero!

+I endeavour to create an inclusive and relaxed learning environment where everyone is given room to learn and grow without undue pressure or expectation.

 Briefly, we'll cover:

 - Setting up and using Microsoft VS Code as your IDE (Integrated Development Environment) of choice